satoshi-anonymoto/whatsminer-api/README.md

 ## Basic Usage
 Instantiate a `WhatsminerAccessToken` for each ASIC that you want to access.
-Then make read-only or writeable API calls through `WhatsminerAPI`.
+Then make read-only or writeable API calls through `WhatsminerAPI`

 Read-only information can be retrieved with just the ASIC's ip address:

 ```python
 from whatsminer import WhatsminerAccessToken, WhatsminerAPI